DSharpPlus/DSharpPlus/.github/ISSUE_TEMPLATE.md

 # Details
 Next up, the more detailed description.
 If reporting a problem, you should put as much information about your environent, exceptions, etc. in here.
-This includes, but is not limited to, .NET Framework version (eg. .NETFX 4.5, .NET Core 2.0), operating system (Windows 7, Debian GNU/Linux 9, etc.), changes made (e.g. custom WebSocket client implementation), IDE (e.g. Visual Studio 2017), exception type, message, and stack trace.
+This includes, but is not limited to, .NET version (eg. .NET 8.0, .NET 9 Preview 2), operating system (Windows 7, Debian GNU/Linux 9, etc.), changes made (e.g. custom WebSocket client implementation), exception type, message, and stack trace, the DSharpPlus version (eg. 5.0.0-nightly-02086, 4.4.6 stable) and a trace log (make sure to redact any tokens, and if you do not feel comfortable posting one on github, you can contact us on discord instead).

 Remember to include all of your messages in text, as nobody likes a screenshot of text.
 A good idea is to wrap stack traces in codeblocks, like this: